Serapi and Heriz Rugs

 John: What makes this type of rug different from other types of rugs?

 Sam: I think it’s the design.
 I think they’ve really hit on a design that’s become timeless.
 It’s one of the few rugs that have really stood the test of time and [are] still popular today as it was 100 years ago.
 Very few things you can say that about design-wise, especially in our business.
 Such a fashion-forward business that something can withstand that amount of time and still have the ability to sell.
 It’s really just a beautiful design.
-The best way to describe it is — there is other types of Serizs so don’t get me, there’s a 100% this is … everything is this way but it’s 90% probably what I call an explosive geometric medallions in the center of the rug that just fans out into the corners.
+The best way to describe it is—there is other types of Serapis so don’t get me, there’s a 100% this is … everything is this way but it’s 90% probably what I call explosive geometric medallions in the center of the rug that just fans out into the corners.
 Then, there’s just this corner medallion [that] are basically the same … that arc very geometric and that’s kind of, that’s the way to describe it verbally.

-John: This would be maybe what we would typically think of when we think of an older oriental rug.
+John: This would be maybe what we would typically think of when we think of an older Oriental rug.
 Maybe you’ve got those reds and blues and that sort of medallion what you call it in the middle surrounded by a border on the outside.
-That sort of typical thing we think of when we think of an oriental rug.
+That sort of typical thing we think of when we think of an Oriental rug.

 Sam: Yes, again 95% of the time Heriz is red-navy, no question about it.
 That’s very common.
 You have different shades of those colorations but that’s very common and very popular and classic.

 John: The other colors or things that the Heriz and Serapi rugs come in?

 Sam: The rare ones are the ivories, especially with Serapis.
 You will find a few ivory Serapis and those bring in the megabucks when you do because they are so unusual.

 Where to Place a Serapi or Heriz Rug